zyairelai/bybit-wallstreetbets/README.md

 # bybit-longterm
 Long Term low leverage on ByBit/Binance

-This is just a test project I haven't test it yet lol
+This is just a test + fun project I haven't test it yet.
+Will write a proper readme soon after I got my current shits done.

 # Bybit NOT DONE YET